Video Anomaly Detection in 10 Years: A Survey and Outlook

 \subsubsection{ShanghaiTech}

-The ShanghaiTech Campus dataset \cite{ShanghaiTech} stands as a substantial contribution to the realm of anomaly detection, presenting a vast and diverse collection of data.
+The ShanghaiTech Campus dataset \cite{ShanghaiTech} stands as a substantial contribution to the field of anomaly detection, presenting a vast and diverse collection of data.
 Across its 13 scenes, characterized by intricate light conditions and varied camera angles, the dataset encapsulates a comprehensive array of challenging scenarios.
-Notably, it boasts an extensive compilation of over 270,000 training frames, alongside 130 abnormal events meticulously annotated at the pixel level, facilitating precise evaluation and analysis.
+Notably, it boasts an extensive compilation of over 270,000 training frames, alongside 130 abnormal event occurrences meticulously annotated at the pixel level, facilitating precise evaluation and analysis.

 Comprising a total of 330 training videos and 107 testing videos, all rendered at a resolution of 856x480, the dataset ensures consistency and compatibility across its contents.
 Each video maintains a frame rate of 24 frames per second (24fps), ensuring smooth and standardized playback.
 With its wealth of data and meticulous annotations, the ShanghaiTech Campus dataset serves as a cornerstone resource for advancing anomaly detection methodologies in real-world scenarios.
 The dataset is publicly available: \hyperlink{link1}{\url{https://sviplab.github.io/dataset/campus_dataset.html}}\\